 Project cost management includes preparation of the project budget as part of the project planning process and financial management during project execution.
 Projecting budgeting involves making an estimation of resources required to complete a project.
-In a project management context, a resource is a tangible entity to which a value may be assigned--value is normally measured in monetary terms.
+In a project management context, a resource is a tangible entity to which a value may be assigned.
+Resources may be people (expressed in labor time with an associated dollar rate), monetary (money used for project expenses), and equipment.
+In preparation of a budget, each of these types of resources is expressed in monetary terms (i.e., direct expenditures and costs for labor time or equipment usage).
 Depending on the type of project, there are a range of cost categories that should be included in cost estimation.
-Project resources typically include staff time, monetary expenditures, and system or equipment usage.
-For GIS projects, it is good practice to examine and tabulate all costs that are attributable to the project such as:
+For GIS projects, it is good practice to examine and tabulate all costs that are attributable to the project, such as:

 - labor time of the organization's existing staff or new staff hired for the project (normally measured as a monetary rate by time--hour, day, or month);

 - contracted staff (cost for project team members provided through a contract with an external organization or company);

 - contracted services--costs for specific deliverables provided, under contract, by a consultant or contractor (e.g., GIS consultant providing GIS design and development services, GIS contractor performing database collection or development, firm providing aerial data collection and processing);

 - computer hardware, network, equipment, and system maintenance and administration services (costs for the purchasing or leasing of computer servers, network devices, desktop computers, mobile devices, survey equipment, etc., and paid services for system maintenance);